 Although not a health hazard, iron can be a problem in private water supplies.
 It can give the water a bitter, metallic taste.
 It also stains clothes and fixtures.

 How is iron poisoning treated?

 Iron poisoning usually occurs by ingestion.
-A physician will treat iron poisoning with induced vomiting, bicarbonate solutions, or other drugs.
+There are various ways a physician can treat iron poisoning.
+These may include induced vomiting, bicarbonate solutions or other drugs.